choshina/STL-causation-monitor/README.md

  ### Reproduce Figure 7a:
  - Run the script in MATLAB commandline: `Figure7a`
+ - The figure will be shown, and also will be stored as a pdf.

  ### Reproduce Figure 7b:
  - Run the script in MATLAB commandline: `Figure7b`
+ - The figure will be shown, and also will be stored as a pdf.

  ### Reproduce Table 1 and Table 2: